Maitland, New South Wales: Rail

 A passenger tram system ran from East Maitland to West Maitland between 1909 and 1926 after which it was replaced by buses which continue to service the route today.

 Air

 Maitland Airport is a general aviation airfield located beside the New England Highway at Rutherford.
 Construction was started in 1948 by the now-defunct Maitland Aero Club.
-In 1957, operation of the airfield transferred to the Royal Newcastle Aero Club (RNAC) which moved from Broadmeadow Aerodrome, its original base of operations, in 1963.
+In 1957, operation of the airfield transferred to the Royal Newcastle Aero Club which moved from Broadmeadow Aerodrome, its original base of operations, in 1963.
 The closest commercial airport is Newcastle Airport which is at Williamtown.

 Media

 Maitland is serviced by a number of regional newspapers, radio stations and television stations.

 Print

-The Maitland Mercury and The Newcastle Herald are the foremost newspapers in the city.
+The Maitland Mercury and Newcastle Herald are the foremost newspapers in the city.
 The Mercury, established in 1843, operates out of offices on High Street and is Australia's oldest regional newspaper.
 The Lower Hunter Star is an adjunct to the Mercury and is published every Thursday.
 With a circulation of almost 20,000, The Lower Hunter Star is delivered to most residents within the City of Maitland.